 Pilot Signal

-Circular convolution is the preferred correlation method if the reference signal is in a know position.
-Assuming the reference position is chosen to be midamble, the receiver knows to perform cyclic correlation in the middle of the received signal.
+Circular convolution is the preferred correlation method if the reference signal is in a known position.
+Assuming the reference position is chosen to be a midamble, the receiver knows to perform cyclic correlation in the middle of the received signal.
 However to ensure sufficient correlation between the received signal and the local replica of the midamble signal a Cyclic Prefix is introduced.
 This is where the reference signal is appended with an extension of the reference signal.
 For the 15 symbol extension used in this report the final 15 bits of the reference signal are used for the cyclic extension.
 If the reference signal with the appended cyclic prefix in this report it will be denoted as the pilot signal.
 Then due to the cyclic properties of the pilot signal there is a degree of acceptable error when extracting the received pilot signal i.e. if the received signal was not perfectly aligned with the transmitted signal.
 Then Figure 6 demonstrates a 15 symbol cyclic prefix allowing an error of 15 symbols or more accurately 15 oversampled symbols, however in this example the signal is not oversampled.
 The first subplot shows the reference signal correlated with one to M symbols of the pilot signal where the pilot signal is of length M plus the cyclic prefix.
 Therefore the signal will be unaligned, where the signal is fully correlated at sixteenth symbol as expected.
 The second subplot simple show that given index from the first subplot the second subplot can be aligned and hence the receive can utilise this information to decimate back to a T-spaced model.
 It is important to note that the local replica is required to be oversample to the same rate as that of the message signal.

 Figure 7-Circular Correlation with Channel Delay